 For the adjoint operator of $\text{div}^2$, which is the second derivative, i.e., $\mathcal{D}^2=\mathcal{E}\mathcal{D}$, it is easy to see that

 Indeed, a discrete Gauss--Green theorem as follows is valid for $u \in \mathbb{R}^{N_1 \times N_2}$ and $v \in S(\mathbb{R}^4)^{N_1 \times N_2}$:

-Consequently, it can be verified that the Fenchel-Rockafellar dual form of the second-order classic discrete TGV (\ref{tgv5}) is as follows:
+Consequently, it can be verified that the Fenchel--Rockafellar dual form of the second-order classic discrete TGV (\ref{tgv5}) is as follows:

 where for $v \in S(\mathbb{R}^4)$, $|v| = \sqrt{v_1^2 + v_2^2 + 2v_3^2}$.
 Similar to classic discrete TV, classic discrete TGV suffers from non-invariance with respect to $90^\circ$ rotations.
-To compensate this shortcoming, inspired by Condat's idea, in our proposed model, the dual formulation (instead of the primal one) of the continuous TGV model is considered for discretization.
-In addition, some bounding constraints based on domain conversion operators are proposed to enhance rotational invariance properties.
-The new proposed model has the advantages of both Condat's discrete TV and classic discrete TGV simultaneously, that is, it can attenuate staircase artifacts which is one of the important properties of classic discrete TGV as well as remove noise, reconstruct edges and admit some isotropy properties.
+To compensate this shortcoming, inspired by Condat's idea, our proposed model {considers} the dual formulation (instead of the primal one) of the continuous TGV model for discretization.
+In addition, constraints based on domain conversion operators are proposed to enhance rotational invariance properties.
+The new proposed model has the advantages of both Condat's discrete TV and classic discrete TGV simultaneously.
+It can attenuate staircase artifacts which is one of the important properties of classic discrete TGV as well as remove noise, reconstruct edges and admit some isotropy properties.